orwoods/networking-example/README.md

 ## 📋 Overview

-[@orwoods/networking](https://github.com/orwoods/networking) is a lightweight npm library designed for rapid and seamless setup of clients and servers for Kafka and gRPC in Node.js.
-It includes one-command generation of build files from `.proto` files, with full TypeScript support for streamlined development.
+A lightweight npm library designed for rapid and seamless setup of gRPC clients/servers and Kafka consumers/producers in Node.js.
+It includes a single command for generating build files from `.proto` files with full TypeScript support to simplify development.

 > This is a repository with a working example.
 You can download it and try it.
 The main repository is here: https://github.com/orwoods/networking